Root Canal Treatment in Hamilton

 Root canal treatment (also called endodontics) is a dental procedure used to treat a tooth with an infected dental pulp.
-Reviewing the root canal system will allow us to appreciate the importance of this treatment.
+Reviewing the root canal system at our office in Hamilton will allow us to appreciate the importance of this treatment.

 The Root Canal System

 The root of a tooth is hidden from the naked eye.
 What you can see is the crown of the tooth which consists of the hard enamel coating.
 But the root of the tooth is internal extends beyond the gums into the bone of the jaw.
 Its surface is coated by a hard material called the cementum and has a soft tissue in the centre known as the pulp.

 Root canal treatment is required when tests reveal that bacteria has infected the pulp.
 When bacteria attack the pulp of the tooth, it can get damaged rapidly.
 The bacteria may even multiply and create an infection in the tooth.
 Infection of the pulp could be caused by various reasons such as improper hygiene practices, decay or an injury.